thibaudcolas/rfcs/text/112-media-versioning.md

 As a bonus, for images, users would likely appreciate if each entry in the history can display a thumbnail of the image as well.

 Implementing this with `RevisionMixin` would avoid introducing more fields to the image/document models, so should be compatible with custom image/document models.
-It’s unclear how this can be done to also track custom fields added to those models, so this may be a limitation.
+If we add `RevisionMixin` to the (abstract) base image/document classes, the functionality will also track fields added to custom image/document models.

-An alternative "MVP" history view could also be achieved by displaying audit trail entries (`ModelLogEntry` instances with `timestamp` and `user` fields) for a single media item.
+Note: An alternative "MVP" history view could also be achieved by displaying audit trail entries (`ModelLogEntry` instances with `timestamp` and `user` fields) for a single media item.
 This would likely meet some user needs but wouldn’t qualify as versioning.

 #### Version revert

 This requires preserving not just the media metadata but also the underlying file.
-Some of the file storage backends support versioning natively, but we expect we would need to build for a low common denominator where files are simply stored as-is.
+We would need to make sure `RevisionMixin` serializes `FileField` contents, and have multiple copies of the uploaded files.
+Some of the file storage backends support versioning natively, but we expect we would need to build for a low common denominator where versioned copies are managed via Wagtail by changing file names or file paths.

 This means: